Development

 #The nativephpMobile Vite plugin

-To make your frontend build process work well with NativePHP, simply add the nativephpMobile plugin to your
+To make your frontend build process works well with NativePHP, simply add the nativephpMobile plugin to your

 vite.config.js: